Understand your company's position and learn more about the options available

 However, if redundancies are inevitable, then first offer voluntary redundancy, which may make the painful task of choosing who to make redundant a lot easier.
 When choosing staff for redundancy you must choose fairly and be able to justify your reasons to avoid discrimination.

 Providing your employees have been with you for at least 2 years, they’ll normally be entitled to statutory redundancy pay.
-The amount they’ll receive depends on their age and length of service so take a look at www.gov.uk/calculate-your-redundancy-pay for more details.
-Statutory redundancy pay is tax free up to £30,000.
+The amount they’ll receive depends on their age and length of service.
+For the purposes of statutory redundancy, weekly wages are capped at £571 with the total amount able to be claimed for statutory redundancy capped at £17,130

 By law, your employees must receive notice of being made redundant.
 The statutory minimum periods range from between one and 12 weeks, depending on length of service.
 Staff should still be paid throughout their notice period.
 However, if the situation with your company gets worse very quickly and you can’t give your employees their full notice, they’re entitled to receive a notice period payment in lieu, including payment for holidays not taken, pension contributions etc.